Automating PostgreSQL Backups to Azure Blob Storage

 4. Verify data looks correct

-Documenting this because I've seen places that have backups but have never actually tried restoring.
+I'm writing this down because I've seen places that have backups but have never actually tried restoring.
 Don't be that place.

 Improvements we could make

-Incremental backups: pg_dump creates full backups.
-For large databases, incremental backups using pgBackRest would be more efficient.
+Incremental backups would help for large databases. pg_dump creates full backups every time.
+For bigger databases, pgBackRest would be more efficient.

 For now, daily full backups to Azure with 30-day retention is good enough.
 It's simple, reliable, and cheap.